one-on-one/one-on-one.github.com/source/_posts/2013-03-15-getting-started-with-octopress.markdown

 The problem is that not all files are mirrored in the custom directory.
 Also, the naming convention and file intent varies between the two directories.

 This leads to confusion.
-I've found it too restrictive.
+It's also too restrictive.

 In order to get around the limitations, I've started adding new layouts to the `source/_layouts` directory.
 I use the convention, `custom_ORIGINAL_NAME.html` for the new layouts.